Company Details

 Company Address

-Established in 1858.
-Merged into Houghtons Ltd in 1904 though the company name remained for some time.
+Established in 1858, merged into Houghtons Ltd in 1904.
 Patents issued to Levi & Co. were in the name of M.L.
 Isaacs, L.M.
 Isaacs and F.M.
 Isaacs.
-Levi used the Leviathan trade mark.
+At the time of the Houghton merger the firm were major wholesalers especially for goods sold under their own brand names of Klito, Mascot and Leviathan.

 References: